Science-Bird/PolishedPlushiesAndSillyScrap/README.md

 > ### The adorable critter from Girls' Last Tour.

-They seem quiet at first, but they seem to interact strangely with electronic devices.
-Try giving them a speaker...
+They seem quiet at first, but they seem to interact strangely with electronic devices...
+Try giving them a speaker.

 Original model by [LuShen](https://sketchfab.com/3d-models/girls-last-tours-nuko-4fb7fd44c7ce458d94bb0bc9f635e468).